mamcer/isofinder/README.md

 ### IsoFinder Web

 A web application.
 Main front-end that exposes the search and download functionality.
+Still in progress, some functionality is still missing like the user profile

 ### IsoFinder IsoScanner